Not just a word anymore

 OJ4A2377.jpg

-I asked Rebecca and Chris to get me downstairs and back into the tub.
-I got in and there was another huge contraction!
+I asked for help getting down the stairs and back into the birth tub.
+I got in and there was another good contraction.
 I was on my hands and knees and reached down and could feel Ada’s head.
-I remember Rebecca asking me to roll over and I was like, “Nope!
-Not happening!”
-She rolled me over herself and told me to push!
+I remember being asked if I was able to change positions and not feeling like I could.
+I did just that though and rolled back.
 Now, this was my third labor and I feel like after all this work and being dilated to a 10 for so long pushing would be so easy, but I’ve never had to push like this.
-Norah was 6 pushes, Charlie was 2 painless pushes, but this was like, no matter how hard I pushed, I felt like I needed to push harder!
-It wasn’t that I was in pain, or that it even hurt… I just couldn’t seem to push like I felt I needed to.
-Then, with every fiber in my being and an maybe a hint of some serious scrunting (you know the grunt/scream I’m talking about) 😂, I pushed and then… Rebecca told me to slow down!
-Slow down?!
-Ada was finally right there and I had to slow my pushing down?!OJ4A2412.jpgOJ4A2417.jpg
+Norah was 6 pushes, Charlie was 2 painless pushes, but this felt different.
+It wasn’t that I was in any pain, I just couldn’t seem to push in a way that seemed to move Ada.
+Then, with every fiber in my being and and maybe a hint of some scrunting (you know the grunt/scream I’m talking about) I was able to push in a way that really moved Ada down.
+Rebecca asked me to slow down.
+OJ4A2412.jpgOJ4A2417.jpg

 I then remember something really special.
 My mom was there with me when I delivered Norah and Charlie but timing was a little off on this one and it didn’t work for my mom to be there this time.
 Sorry Mom!
-However, my best friend was there with me.
-I remember looking down at Ada and looking up and meeting eyes with Olivia, both us with large tears streaming down our faces.
+However, a great friend was there with me.
+I remember looking down at Ada and looking up and meeting eyes with her, both us with large tears streaming down our faces.
 I remember looking at her as she birthed her son and held him for the first time and just feeling so proud of her and so amazed with her strength and the beauty of birth.
-In that moment, I knew what she was feeling and there’s just something so special about it 😭 It was just a special moment I’ll never forget😭OJ4A2678.jpgOJ4A2697.jpg
+In that moment, I knew what she was feeling and there’s just something so special about it 😭 It was just a special moment I’ll never forget😭OJ4A2678.jpg

 I will never forget the sensation or that moment when each one of my ladies first laid on my chest!
 Reaching down and pulling your own baby up and out of yourself and onto your chest yourself is a sensation that is truly incredible!
 I exclaimed, “You’re here!
 You’re here!”
 I remember kissing her, looking at her hands which were so small in comparison to her sisters, and looking into her face and just being in awe of how perfect she was.
 Her pouty lips, her dimpled chin, her soft brown hair.
-I remember looking at Chris and smiling and having this funny sense of relief and while he didn’t say anything, in my head he was laughing and saying, “FINALLY!” 🥰 2 days of being dilated to a 10 is a serious tease!😳OJ4A2707.jpgOJ4A2770.jpg
+I remember looking at Chris and smiling and having this funny sense of relief and while he didn’t say anything, in my head he was laughing and saying, “FINALLY!” 🥰 2 days of being fully dilated is a serious tease.😳OJ4A2707.jpgOJ4A2770.jpg

 OJ4A2973.jpgOJ4A2976.jpgOJ4A3003.jpgOJ4A3050.jpgOJ4A3039.jpgOJ4A3064.jpgOJ4A3105.jpgOJ4A3119.jpg